-- the Complainant's name and contact details. - who the complainant is, for example member of the public, councillor or officer - the name of the member(s) the Complainant believes has breached the Code of Conduct and the name of the authority. - what the Subject Member has allegedly done that the Complainant believes breaches the Code of Conduct including dates, witness details and other supporting information; and - details of why the Complainant believes their name and/or the details of the complaint should be withheld (if necessary).
+- the Complainant's name and contact details; - the name of the member(s) the Complainant believes has breached the Code of Conduct and the name of the authority;

+- what the Subject Member has allegedly done that the Complainant believes breaches the Code of Conduct; and - details of why the Complainant believes their name and/or the details of the complaint should be withheld (if necessary).

 In order to ensure that the Council has all the information to be able to process the complaint a complaint form is available on the Council's website.
-If the complainant decides not to use the complaint form, they must still provide the Monitoring Officer with all the information set out above; otherwise, the Monitoring Officer will not be able to consider the complaint and will reject it.
+If the complainant decides not to use the complaint form, they must still provide the Monitoring Officer with all the information set out above; otherwise the Monitoring Officer will not be able to consider the complaint.